dspechnikov/dimension-hugo/exampleSite/content/docs.md

 After that, "switch language" links will be shown in the site footer.

 Content without translations will be displayed in default language.

+### Automatic copyright year

+Copyright message should include at least the year when the site was published for the first time.
+You can specify it in `copyrightPublishYear` option.
+Then copyright years will be updated with each passing year to look like this: `<copyrightPublishYear>-<currentYear>`.

 [demo site configuration]: https://gitlab.com/dspechnikov/dimension-hugo/blob/master/exampleSite/config.toml